Starring: Jason Beghe, John Pankow and Kate McNeil

 Now, the monkey concept in this flick is new for its time and quite clever.
 Starting first as a lab-rat for an experiment, Ella was the only creature that actually care wholesomely for Alan as her decisions are real due to her having a near-human intelligence.
-It was all for her master and she finds sympathy from the very man who she serves so when Melanie came in, it's psychotic jealousy was unleashed and no one was safe, not even Alan in the climactic vein of Misery.
+It was all for her master and she finds sympathy from the very man she serves so when Melanie come into the picture, its psychotic jealousy is unleashed and no one is safe, not even Alan in a climax that echoes the likes of Misery.

 1 parakeet found killed